dellius-alexander/Vector-DB-SearchBot/README.md

 ## Abstract
 This application is a question-answering system that uses Milvus, MySQL, Gradio, and HuggingFace Sentence Transformers all-mpnet-base-v2 model to help people answer questions.
-The system retrieves the associated questions and answers from MySQL, generates embeddings for the query and searches for similar embeddings in Milvus vector database.
-It then returns the answer corresponding to the nearest candidate or best search result found.
-This is done through the use of chatbot interface for QA system using gradio.
-The provided reference links can be used to better understand and learn more about the application.

 ## Vector Database Implementation